voxpupuli/beaker/DOCUMENTING.md

     @param [Hash<Symbol, String>] my_hash

-This is also valid, and maybe more obvious to those used to Ruby
+This is also valid, and maybe more obvious to those used to Ruby:

     @param [Hash{Symbol=>String}]

-When specifying an options hash you use @option to specify key/values
+When specifying an options hash you use `@option` to specify keys/values:

     @param [Hash{Symbol=>String}] my_opts An options hash
     @option my_opts [ClassOfValue] :key_in_question A Description
     @option my_opts [Fixnum]       :log_level       The log level to run in.
     @option my_opts [Boolean]      :turbo (true)    Who doesn’t want turbos?

-This parameter takes an unordered list of Strings, Fixnums, and Floats
+This parameter takes an unordered list of Strings, Fixnums, and Floats:

     @param [Array<String, Fixnum, Float>]

-This is an ordered list of String, then Fixnum
+This is an ordered list of String, then Fixnum:

     @param [Array<(String, Fixnum)>]

-This is a parameter that needs to implement certain methods
+This is a parameter that needs to implement certain methods:

     @param [#[], #to_s]

-This documents that a method may return any of the types listed
+This documents that a method may return any of the types listed:

     @return [String, self, nil]

-This is the return statement for a method only used for side effects
+This is the return statement for a method only used for side effects:

     @return [void]